 The breaks can be provided:

-- in the child’s home as a sitting service to enable parents to go out/ have some free time
+• In the child’s home as a sitting service to enable parents to go out/ have some free time, or

-- as day care in the carers home
+• As day care in the carers home, or

-The support (40 hours a year) can be used flexibly depending upon the availability of the carer and negotiated between the family and carer to include weekdays, weekends or during the school holidays.
+The support package (40hrs per annum) can be used flexibly depending upon the availability of the carer and negotiated between the family and carer to include weekdays and/or weekend support, or used during the school holidays.